Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 Now that you have generated a healthy list of favorite classes and poignant memories, a good next step would be to understand why and how Brown wants you to answer this question in the first place.
 Understanding Brown’s values is the key to this, so you can show how your goals fit within Brown’s overall mission.
 To gain an understanding of Brown’s academic and campus culture, you must look through their website.

 Upon navigating the “About Brown” page and then the Mission section, you’ll see the type of campus culture Brown University wants to create.

 - Their mission states that Brown University’s purpose is to: “serve the community, the nation, and the world by discovering, communicating, and preserving knowledge and understanding in a spirit of free inquiry, and by educating and preparing students to discharge the offices of life with usefulness and reputation.
 We do this through a partnership of students and teachers in a unified community known as a university-college.”

 Brown wants individuals who are deeply committed to the process of learning and self-discovery.
-They want to foster students to become positive and contributing citizens once they graduate to continue Brown’s reputation in society.
+They want to foster students to become positive, contributing citizens once they graduate, continuing to improve Brown’s reputation in society.

 You are writing about why you are interested in attending Brown for a certain major, so be you!

 If you want to study Egyptology & Assyriology (which is a real major at Brown!), they want to know about the thought process and experiences that led you to such a desire.